thiippal/abulafia/examples/README.md

 #### `exam`

-The optional key `exam` can be used to configure an examination pool, which contains tasks with known solutions.
-These tasks can be used to evaluate the performance of workers and to grant them skills.
+The optional key `exam` can be used to configure an examination pool, which contains assignments with known solutions.
+These assignments can be used to evaluate the performance of workers and to grant them skills.

 The following key/value pairs can be provided under the key `exam`.